Wiziqid/alx-system_engineering-devops/0x00-shell_basics/README.md

 changing working directory to the previous one

 a script that lists all files

+a script that prints a file name